 But maybe you have been hesitant to attempt to use it to manage CSV files because you were uncertain about how compatible they might be.
 You are in luck, as it is certainly possible to learn how to open a CSV file in Google Docs.

 The process is similar to uploading any other type of file to Google Docs, and you can choose to manage it directly in the online application.

 If you have a spreadsheet that you need to put into the CSV file format, this article about exporting Google Sheets to CSV can help.

 Find out about a faster way to add strikethrough in Google Docs.

-Upload a CSV File to Google Docs or Google Drive
+How to Upload a CSV File to Google Docs or Google Drive (guide with Pictures)